MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/eslz-security-governance-and-compliance.md

 ### Managed Identity

-Whilst the Azure Active Directory system assigned identity can only be used to update the status of the Azure Arc-enabled server (for example, the 'last seen' heartbeat), it is possible to allow an applications on your server to use the system assigned identity to access Azure resources (for example, to request secrets from a key vault.)
+Whilst the Azure Active Directory system assigned identity can only be used to update the status of the Azure Arc-enabled server (for example, the 'last seen' heartbeat), it is possible to allow an application on your server to use the system assigned identity to access Azure resources (for example, to request secrets from a key vault.)
 Consider which legitimate use-cases exist for server applications to access Azure resources and plan to control access for to these resources.

 [Control which server applications can obtain access tokens](https://docs.microsoft.com/en-us/azure/azure-arc/servers/managed-identity-authentication)

-- Control privileged user roles on Azure Arc-enabled servers (On Windows, members of the local administrators or Hybrid Agent Extensions Applications group, On Linux, members of the himds group) to avoid system managed identities being misused to gain unauthorized access to Azure resources.
+- Control privileged user roles on Azure Arc-enabled servers (On Windows, members of the local administrators or Hybrid Agent Extensions Applications group, on Linux, members of the himds group) to avoid system managed identities being misused to gain unauthorized access to Azure resources.

-- Use Azure RBAC to control and and manage the permission for Azure Arc-enabled servers managed identities, and perform periodic access reviews for these identities.
+- Use Azure RBAC to control and manage the permission for Azure Arc-enabled servers managed identities and perform periodic access reviews for these identities.

 ### Secret and certificate management